FlashDrag/recipe-app-api/README.md

     }
 }
 ```
 - Add database credentials to *.env* file.
-See the *.env.example* file for reference.
+See the See the [.env.example](.env.example) file for reference.
 - Rebuild the docker image
 ```bash
 $ docker compose up --build